Pull to refresh

 In January 2026, NASA confirmed MoM-z14 as the most distant galaxy ever observed, formed 280 million years after the Big Bang.
 JWST has kept adding to the list: a non-rotating dead galaxy, a dust-rich red galaxy at 400 million years old, and a 164,000-galaxy map of the cosmic web—all published in the months since.

 None of these findings are breaking cosmology—astronomers still think Lambda-CDM is broadly right.
-But the early universe is turning out to be more structurally complex and chemically advanced than pre-JWST models assumed, and the required revisions to galaxy formation theory are getting harder to avoid.
+But the early universe is turning out to be more structurally complex and chemically advanced than pre-JWST models assumed.
+Revisions to galaxy formation theory are becoming unavoidable.

 Why it matters